dkarhi/iblt/README.md

 iblt.inspect! # => "{}"
 ```

-## Bugs

-- There are occasional Segmentation Faults on insert

 ## TODO

 - Implement non-destructive inspect method (by making copy of data to inspect)
 - Implement a link-list-based priority queue to improve time performance of the inspect method
 - Improve error handling
-- Write RSpec tests

 ## Credits